mjhea0/blog/content/python-cli-tool-comparison.md

 # Bonus: Packaging Command-Line Applications

 Since not everyone is packaging up there python source with [setuptools](https://pypi.python.org/pypi/setuptools) (or other solutions) I decided not to make this a core component of the article.
 In addition I don't want to cover *packaging* as a complete topic.
-If you want to learn more about packaging with setuptools [go here](https://packaging.python.org/en/latest/) or with conda [go here](http://conda.pydata.org/docs/building/build.html) or you can read my previous [blog post](http://kylepurdon.com/blog/packaging-python-basics-with-continuum-analytics-conda.html) on conda packaging. **What I will cover here is how to use the entry_points option to make a command-line utility and executable command on install**.
+If you want to learn more about packaging with setuptools [go here](https://packaging.python.org/en/latest/) or with conda [go here](http://conda.pydata.org/docs/building/build.html) or you can read my previous [blog post](http://kylepurdon.com/blog/packaging-python-basics-with-continuum-analytics-conda.html) on conda packaging. **What I will cover here is how to use the entry_points option to make a command-line application an executable command on install**.

 ### Entry Point Basics